-Each of R&DE Stanford Dining’s eight major dining halls has a dedicated teaching garden.
+R&DE Stanford Dining has 10 organic Teaching Gardens.
+Stanford Dining also has a greenhouse in Arrillaga Family Dining Commons that grows microgreens and hydroponic towers in Florence Moore Dining.
 These gardens are managed by the Sustainable Food Program, and student gardeners assist with maintenance as part of the internship program.
 The gardens are primarily used to educate students about the seasonality of food, the botany of fruits and vegetables, and agroecological methods of sustainable food production.
-Food grown in the gardens is also incorporated into the dining hall menus.
+Food grown in the gardens is incorporated into the dining hall menus and Tasting Tables.

 BeWell Community Gardens